 The future of telehealth regulations, however, remains highly dynamic post-pandemic.
 It is yet unclear if the lowered regulatory barriers enacted temporarily in response to the pandemic will become permanent.
 Some states began pulling back on their regulations post-pandemic1 and temporary emergency policies remain siloed from their permanent telehealth policies in many states.4

-The Center for Connected Health Policy report, State Telehealth Laws & Reimbursement Policies, offers a useful reference for understanding state-level policies.
+The Center for Connected Health Policy is a useful resource for understanding state-level policies.
 When engaging in telehealth services across jurisdictional lines, however, it is still wise for providers to consult with their business attorney and insurance carrier to ensure compliance and liability coverage.

 The following resources provide useful guidance on the relevant state laws when practicing telehealth — particularly across borders — as well as the potential medical liability risks.